tuzz/magic_eye/README.md

 ## How it works

-The algorithm for finding a solution is relatively straightford.
+The algorithm for finding a solution is relatively straightforward.

 The first step involves finding the offset at which the autostereogram repeats.
 This is accomplished by calculating the total pixel difference between the image and an overlap of itself at various offsets over a reasonable subsection of the image.
 The minimal diff is chosen as the offset.